chobbledotcom/vegan-prestwich/place/moda.md

 - "Saturday: 9am–12am"
 - "Sunday: 10am–9pm"
 ---

+[May 2023:](https://www.instagram.com/p/Cr8q0nZt3lA) "I’ve said it before but I’ll say it again: the vegan Sunday roast from @moda_kitchenandbar is exceptional.
+It’s also massive.
+Somebody please roll me home 😄 Also pictured: the nut roast comes on a ciabatta for a slightly lighter bite!"

 [January 2023:](https://www.facebook.com/groups/veganprestwich/posts/1846781452365929/) "Just had a very tasty vegan breakfast from Moda with really yummy vegan sausages, hash browns, toast, beans, mushrooms, spicy and zesty guac, nice coffee, good beer, can't fault it!"